Asemic Writing: The Coolest Writing You Can’t Read

 Paper

 Paper!
 Choosing your paper for asemic writing is where you can take it from something you just do for yourself, in your sketchbook, to an art piece that you share with others.
-I feel like a lot of asemic artists/writers probably started off doing this as a personal creative exercise and then some kept at it and focused on it as an art form.
+Many asemic artists/writers probably save it as a personal creative exercise and some continue to develop it as an art form.

 Asemic writing is no doubt perfect for a sketchbook practice – even combining with paint washes or collage.
 Once you have a style or a look you want to explore either on a larger scale or as a free-standing piece, try these surfaces: